 Hit the road prepared with these road trip tips.

+Now that the kids are out of school for the summer, many parents are planning to take a road trip vacation.
 Road trips are a great way to travel because you’re in the driver’s seat.
 You can decide when to stop, where to stop and for how long.
 Road trips, however, sometimes come with bumps that can slow you down if you’re not prepared.

 Make sure you’ve got all your car-related documents